 On the heels of a thus far wildly successful 20th Anniversary Season in 2023, Korda Artistic Productions is gearing up for a thrilling and diverse slate of shows for 2024 that features an offering for every taste, including a hilarious Canadian musical, a campy ‘60s psycho-drama parody, a harrowing WWI fantasy, a swashbuckling comic adventure, a gothic horror classic, an original holiday panto and more… all coming to the stage at the intimate KordaZone Theatre on Seminole Street in Windsor.

 “Korda begins is 3rd decade of entertaining and thought-provoking theatre with a season that explores the transformative powers of fantasy and ambition,” says Jeff Marontate, Resident Director with Korda.
-“A nostalgic musical on a rainy afternoon, a terrible secret revealed through an acid trip, desperate fear and isolation usurped by imagination and hope, a young man’s dream to become a great fighter and another’s to become a god, all our offerings remind us of the irrepressible power of the mind, and sometimes of the dangers of exceeding our own reach.”
+“A nostalgic musical on a rainy afternoon, a terrible secret revealed by confronting repressed memories , desperate fear and isolation usurped by imagination and hope, a young man’s dream to become a great fighter and another’s to become a god, all our offerings remind us of the irrepressible power of the mind, and sometimes of the dangers of exceeding our own reach.”

 Written by Charles Busch

 “Gidget”, Frankie and Annette beach party epics and Hitchcock psychological suspense thrillers such as “Spellbound” and “Marnie” are given a shotgun marriage.
 Chicklet Forrest, a teenage tomboy, desperately wants to be part of the surf crowd on Malibu Beach in 1962.
 One thing getting in her way is a crippling condition that makes her focus on many questionable activities... including world domination!